 Baan Suan is a small, family run establishment with charm.
 Baan Suan is the ideal option for students looking for a close-knit and convivial environment.
 Though not a traditional homestay, staff at Baan Suan make sure that each resident is happy and cared for.
 Not every floor plan is the same, and you may find some classic, quirky Thai decor to welcome you.
 Students can get to campus via taxis that are available right outside the main gate of the Baan Suan residence.

 The newly constructed Bundit residence is a large, modern facility.
 As opposed to Baan Suan’s smaller facility, Bundit is comprised of several high-rise buildings.
-Bundit apartments come with many amenities including an outdoor pool with a large spirit house, exercise gym, restaurant, convenience store, and rooftop terrace—there’s even a pool on the roof!
+Bundit apartments come with many amenities including an outdoor pool with a large spirit house, exercise gym, restaurant, convenience store, and rooftop terrace.
 The spacious rooms boast very modern furnishings and flat screen TV’s.
 A shuttle service to campus is offered daily.
 If you’re looking for a lot of creature comforts, and a more active atmosphere, Bundit is your choice.

 - Chinatown: Yaowarat, one of the biggest Chinatowns in the world, experience amazing street food, narrow alleys packed with shops of all kinds, great snack and a unique cultural experience.
 Don’t forget to check on the 12 ton golden buddha at Wat Traimit, it was lost for almost 200 years.